 Ciaran chuckled, knowing the Bruce’s penchant for harboring a grudge.
 “Don’t take him too seriously,” he said.
 “He’s much softer than that crusty hide would suggest.”

-She paused, appraising him briefly.
+She paused, appraising him with interest.
 The moment their eyes met she looked away.
-“As for the house,” she continued with calm detachment, “a bit of thatch, a proper scrubbing, perhaps a coat of lime ought to put everything right.
+“As for the house,” she continued offhandedly, “a bit of thatch, a proper scrubbing, perhaps a coat of lime ought to put everything right.
 Had I not witnessed it myself, I’d say the fire was naught but a frightful dream.
 Still,” she added, her voice low, “I can’t help wondering what evil it bodes.”

 Ciaran was silent.
 What evil indeed?

-“And what of you?” he asked, impulsively reaching for her hands.
-To his relief, she did not recoil, but let her fingers rest in his.
+“I’ll be all right,” Ciaran said, gazing at her through lowered lids.
+“But what of you?”
+Impulsively, he reached for her hands.
+To his relief, she did not recoil, but remained beside him, her small hands resting in his.

-“You mustn’t blame yourself,” she said.
-A lock of her hair brushed his shoulder, fragrant with the faint perfume of roses.
+“You mustn’t blame yourself.”
+A lock of her hair fell from her coif and brushed his shoulder.

-At last, she withdrew, moving discreetly about the room collecting candlesticks and bits of wax from the lamps.
+The lady withdrew from him at last, moving discreetly about the room collecting candlesticks and bits of wax from the lamps.
 Ciaran observed her with growing dismay.
-Something deeply meaningful had passed between them, and he was certain she had experienced it as he had.
+Something deeply meaningful had passed between as they knelt together on the rain-drenched flagstones of the courtyard, and he was certain she had felt it as he had.
 Despite this, she seemed resolved not to acknowledge any of it.
 They would remain strangers after all.

 “Hungry as a pack of hounds.”
 It was a lie, but it wrung a smile from her.

-“You are feeling better,” she said, looking at him at last.
-She stood, modestly smoothing her skirts, her face in shadow.
+“You are feeling better,” she said, looking at him with a touch of humor.
+She stood, modestly smoothing her skirts.
 Her smile was soft as the moon.

 Don’t go, he longed to say, but his tongue had frozen.
-As if gazing through the veils of sleep, he watched her gather up her tallow lights.
+As if gazing through the veils of sleep, he watched her gather up her candlesticks.
 Before he could summon the wits to call her back, she slipped away, elusive as a dream.